VITaL Pretraining: Visuo-Tactile Pretraining for Tactile and Non-Tactile Manipulation Policies: Related Works

-The observation $\mathbf{O}_t$ is used to condition the denoising process via Feature-Wise Linear Modulation (FiLM) layers in the noise prediction network, which enable a conditioning encoder to influence the network computation. \cite{perez2018film, chi2023diffusion}.
+The observation $\mathbf{O}_t$ is used to condition the noise prediction via Feature-Wise Linear Modulation (FiLM) layers in the noise prediction network \cite{perez2018film, chi2023diffusion}.
+This network is trained to predict noise added to action sequence samples from the training dataset, minimizing the loss function:

-The training and inference noise scheduler are decoupled, allowing fewer denoising iterations during inference to improve speed.
-At inference, $k_{\textit{infer}}$ total iterations of denoising are performed to produce a noise-free action $\mathbf{A}_t$, and a greater number of $k_{train}$ total iterations are used during training.
+where the variance of random noise $\epsilon^k$ at iteration k is determined by the noise scheduler.

-Other prior works applying diffusion to trajectory planning insert it as different components of reinforcement learning pipelines \cite{wang2022diffusion} or as data augmentation for reinforcement learning \cite{lu2024synthetic, sinha2022s4rl}.
+Additionally, \cite{chi2023diffusion} decoupled the training and inference noise scheduler, allowing for fewer denoising iterations during inference to improve speed.